Happy Easter to everyone! Whether you are hosting or traveling this year, we hope all of the readers here get to enjoy quality family time as well!

 Our Candy Consumption

-We don’t go too crazy (outside of holidays) on candy.
+We don’t purchase candy for our Easter Baskets.
+Throughout the year, we don’t buy too much on candy either.
 I will pick up the occasional Hershey bar and bag of licorice once in awhile.
 There is something addicting with that sugar especially after eating a meal that lures you back.
 Life is too short not to have the occasional treat.
 Do you, the readers, go all out on candy for Easter?
 Do you own shares of the chocolate giants?
 Thanks for reading and have a happy Easter!